 Sleep, be active, share and relax!
 Trekking, kayak, canoe, fishing and relaxing moments… are there to allow you to freely create your own soft or sport experience.

-Important message : The trail network will be closed during summer of 2018 due to the infrastructure program.
+Important message : The trail network in the Saint-Jean-des-Piles sector will be closed during summer of 2018 due to the infrastructure program.
 Hiking is an activity that allows you to take advantage of the numerous trails of La Mauricie National Park.
 There are easier trails for families, or more difficult trails for enthusiasts and experts.
 You will find the right trail according to your criteria of physical endurance.
 Check out the national park’s trails map.
 Domaine Wabenaki – Andrew is located along the National Trail in La Mauricie which is a trail of about a hundred kilometres long.

 Cycling and hiking